My Diet History

 I had always read prolifically about diet trends and successes, but it hadn’t occurred to me that there was a science of weight loss.
 So I started digging.

 I began reading scientific papers about how people successfully lose weight and keep it off.
 What do they really do?
 I thought I knew what to expect (“They eat low-carb, of course.
-Ketosis, duh.”), but I kept running into these two annoying words that poked holes in my whole plan: whole grains.
+Ketosis, duh.”), but to my surprise thin people still eat carbs.
+And somewhere in my memories I recall that in one of my thinnest eras I was regularly eating rice and spaghetti.

 Could it be that low-carb diets didn’t really work?

-What if I started eating whole grains?
+I think I would call this moment a leap of faith.
+What if I started eating real foods that were high in carbs?
 Would I blow up like I do after having bread at a restaurant?
 I was skeptical, but I began the experiment.
-Oatmeal and whole grain breads (the same ones I currently do not eat) became my breakfast staples.
+Oatmeal with nuts and dried fruit became my breakfast staples.

-The more I learned, the more my diet changed
+The more I learned, the more my diet changed.

 Science